Project

 Actions #2

-Updated by flacs almost 6 years ago
+Updated by flacs about 6 years ago

 You can get past the error by temporarily overriding the CPU clock (I only tried 6%) during startup.
 After that you can disable the override and the game works fine.